 This paradise island is home to around 158 species of higher plants and ferns.

-The island is covered by a tropical forest, which, due to the constant rains, is always green.
+A tropical forest covers the island, which, due to the constant rains, is always green.

-There are also plant species that were introduced, such as mangoes, oranges, guavas and bananas.
+There are also plant species that came later, such as mangoes, oranges, guavas and bananas.

 The so-called milk tree, for example, can grow up to 50 meters high.
-It is known as a milk tree because it releases a white liquid, similar to milk.
+People call it as a milk tree because it releases a white liquid, similar to milk.

 Epiphytic plants such as orchids and bromeliads are also part of the flora of Caño Island.

-So far it is known that on the island there are at least 31 species of birds such as the pigeon, the hawk, the picofino and the yigüirro whose scientific name is turdus grayi.
+As far as we know there are at least 31 species of birds on the island.
+Those such as the pigeon, the hawk, the picofino and the yigüirro whose scientific name is turdus grayi.

 The turdus grayi is the national bird of Costa Rica.